pwn20wndstuff/Undecimus/README.md

 * No malware
 * Proper jailbreak state detection
 * Proper bootstrap extraction to fix issues such as Cydia not appearing after jailbreak
-* Native and updated build of Cydia for iOS 11
+* Native build of Cydia for iOS 11 that is faster and much more stable
+* Changes to Cydia made with permission from Saurik
 * Telesphoreo port for ARM64
 * Cydia skips uicache when not needed
 * Cydia supports iPhone X screen size
 * Official Cydia Substrate for tweak injection
 * Much faster and more stable ldrestart
-* Changes to Cydia made with permission from Saurik
 * Option to skip loading daemons
 * Option to dump APTicket
 * Option to refresh icon cache
 * Option to disable auto updates
 * Option to block app revokes
 * Option to restore RootFS
-* Option to Export tfp0
+* Option to export tfp0
 * Button to restart the device
 * Button to open Cydia if it doesn't appear on the Home Screen
 * Label to show the days left till the application expires
-* Built-In Update checker
+* Built-in Update checker
 * Working debugserver
 * Detailed debugging
 * Realtime Log window
 * An awesome UI

 ## Currently supported exploits

 * VFS(Empty_list) by lan beer (11-11.3.1)
 * MultiPath by lan beer (11.2-11.3.1)
 * Async_Wake by lan beer (11.1.2)